 These lazy, humid days of summer make us selective.
 It is too hot to do anything.
-Still, we’re looking for something fun and easy to fire us up when the temperature fries our brains.
+Still, we are looking for something fun and easy to fire us up when the temperature fries our brains.
 We need more than a sign.

 We need multiple signs, on the second Sunday in August, pointing the way to Garage Sale Day.
 Was C. Daniel Rhodes inspired by the same sense of those summer doldrums?

 Just picture it, 690 miles of highway between Alabama and Michigan dedicated to the garage sale concept.
-The 127 Yard Sale has been an August event since 1987, and it’s a journey that must be taken to be understood.
-Veteran attendees, of the event, swear it’s the ultimate garage sale experience, but it does put a dent in the gas budget.
+The 127 Yard Sale has been an August event since 1987 and it is a journey that must be taken to be understood.
+Veteran attendees of the event swear it is the ultimate garage sale experience, but it does put a dent in the gas budget.

 Why not forget about cash considerations?
 Just follow all those signs from sale to sale.
 You might buy something.
 You might not.
 The point is to enjoy Garage Sale Day.
 No one is too selective to pass on that for easy summer fun.